• What is Copywriting?

 • Right or Wrong: Can You Spot the More Banner Ad Tactic?

-Using your knowledge of copywriting and marketing, you can create the questions and answers to this quiz and then set it up through Interact to have people opt-in with their name and email address in order to get the answers.
+Using your knowledge of copywriting and marketing, you can create the questions and answers to this quiz and then set it up through Interact to have people opt in with their name and email address to get the answers.

 You can also use surveys to generate information about your prospective clients and even use branching logic to send them to different questions based on answers to previous questions.
 (It’s called “branching” logic because it looks like tree branches when it’s all visually mapped out.)
 For example, if a question in your survey is “Have you worked with a copywriter before?” you could set up the survey to ask a different question if the prospect answers “no” versus if they answer “yes.”